liddiard/personal-website-gatsby/src/pages/project/smarthome.md

 **Problem:** I want to turn off my AC while I’m not home to save energy, but I also want to turn it on before I get home so it’s already cool when I arrive.
 My “smart” window air conditioner wants to bill me monthly to use their app to control it remotely.

 **Solution:** I’ve set up an indoor air sensor that feeds metrics like temperature into Home Assistant, and I added a smart plug to my AC.
 With Home Assistant’s built-in [thermostat integration](https://www.home-assistant.io/integrations/generic_thermostat/), I connected the two to create a thermostat that I can control from anywhere.
-It’s far more accurate than the one built in to the AC unit.
+It’s much more accurate than the one built in to the AC unit.

 I also have location-based automations set up to send a notification prompting me to turn off the thermostat if I leave with it on, as well as one to turn it back on when I leave work for home.